VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 Click "OK" to complete the wizard.

-Repeat the "Add" property steps for the "Size" and "Color" properties (markВ "Color" property as Multi Language).
+Repeat the "Add" property steps for the "Size" and "Color" properties (mark "Color" property as Multi Language).

 ### Creating Property sets